Byrnetp/space-monkeys-group-project/WEEKLY_STATUS.md

 - Create database design / collect data

 #### End-of-Sprint Demonstration (~10 minutes)
 - Went over Mike's database example
 - Labeled primary key's for each table
 -    yellow - primary key
 -    green - foreign key

-**To attempt/complete for next week**

-Welcome Interface with About page (Who is eligible to donate blood?, etc.) - Dylan

-1. Hospital Blood Transactions

-    • Blood donation - David

-    • Transfusion (need to make sure blood is in bank) - David

-    • Sending blood from one hospital to another (checkout) - Mike

-2. Find available blood

-    • Show all hospitals in one visual - Dylan

-    • More detailed view of specific hospitals inventory with search/list - Travis

-        - Go to send to blood to another hospital page(button at bottom of page)

-3. Complications

-    • Report - Cyro

-    • View reports for specific hospital and blood type - Cyro

-- Add guidelines for pages/features
-- Add mockup to image folder

 #### Sprint Retrospective (~5 minutes)

 **What went well?**